bbauska/W3Cx-2of5/README.md

   alt="W3C Cheat Sheet." />
 </p>

-Its main feature is a lookup search box, where one can start typing a keyword and get a list of matching properties/elements/ attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.
+<p>Its main feature is a lookup search box, where one can start typing a keyword and get
+a list of matching properties/elements/ attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.</p>

-The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/" target="_blank">pure Web application</a>.
+<p>The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/"
+target="_blank">pure Web application</a>.</p>

 <h3>Browser Compatibility</h3>

-The term browser compatibility refers to the ability of a given Web site to appear fully functional on the browsers available in the market.
+<p>The term browser compatibility refers to the ability of a given Web site to appear
+fully functional on the browsers available in the market.</p>

-The most powerful aspect of the Web is what makes it so challenging to build for: its universality.
-When you create a Web site, you’re writing code that needs to be understood by many different browsers on different devices and operating systems!
+<p>The most powerful aspect of the Web is what makes it so challenging to build for: its
+universality.
+When you create a Web site, you’re writing code that needs to be understood by many different browsers on different devices and operating systems!</p>

 To make the Web evolve in a sane and sustainable way for both users and developers, browser vendors work together to standardize new features,